xfl03/JMCCC/README.md

     }
 });
 ```
-In this example, we use `/home/user/.minecraft` as the .minecraft directory, and launches Minecraft 1.8 with an offline
+In the example above, we use `/home/user/.minecraft` as the .minecraft directory, and launches Minecraft 1.8 with an offline
 account `user`.
-And the logs from game process will be printed to stdout and stderr.
-When the game process terminates,
+And the logs output from game process will print to stdout and stderr.
+When the game process terminated,
-this program will print `***EXIT <the exit code>***` to stderr, and then the monitor threads terminate.
+this program will print `***EXIT <the exit code>***` to stderr, and then the monitor threads terminates.

 ### Yggdrasil authentication
 For password login: